-SPECIAL EDUCATION STUDENTS AND STUDENTS WITH DISABILITIES
+STUDENTS WITH DISABILITIES

-The Charter School shall comply with all the applicable state and federal laws in serving students with disabilities, including but not limited to, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and the Individuals with Disabilities in Education Act.
+DVE shall comply with all the applicable state and federal laws in serving students with disabilities, including but not limited to, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA), and the Individuals with Disabilities in Education Act (IDEA).

 Pursuant to Education Code Section 51845, no individual with exceptional needs, as defined in Education Code Section 56026, may participate in independent study, unless his or her individualized education program (IEP) specifically provides for that participation.
-Students entering the Charter School with an IEP will be enrolled with an interim placement until an IEP meeting is held to determine an appropriate placement.
+Students enrolling at DVE with an IEP will be enrolled with an interim placement until an IEP meeting is held to determine appropriate placement.